betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowshipProgramFAQ.md

 ## Frequently Asked Questions

 ### What is the fellowship application deadline for this year?
-The application deadine is January 5, 2018.
+The application deadine is January 5, 2018, before midnight, PST.
+This is a firm deadline that will not be extended.

 ### Is a particular format required for the proposal?